Israel kills militant commander after Palestinian rocket fire, US calls for peace | Law-Order

 The Israeli military said at least 130 Palestinian combatants had been killed since fighting began.
 Harbeed had been a commander with Islamic Jihad for 15 years and was behind an attack on the first day of hostilities last week, it said.
 The Israeli military said Hamas, a group regarded by Israel, the United States and the European Union as a terrorist movement, and other armed factions had fired about 3,150 rockets from Gaza over the past week.
 Israel's missile defence system intercepted most of them, it said.

-Hamas said its attacks were in retaliation for Israel's "ongoing aggression against civilians".
-The Israeli military said civilian casualties were unintentional and that its warplanes attacked a tunnel system used by militants, which collapsed, bringing the homes down.
-Hamas called it "pre-meditated killing".

-The unrest in Israel's mixed Jewish and Arab towns opened a new front in the conflict.
-President Reuven Rivlin warned last week of the risk of civil war between Israel's Jewish majority and 21% Arab minority as fury over the hostilities boiled over. nM1L1N2MZ0L3]
+The unrest in Israel's mixed Jewish and Arab towns opened a new front in the conflict, with the Israeli president warning of civil war between Israel's Jewish majority and 21% Arab minority.
+General strikes against the Gaza fighting were planned for Tuesday in Palestinian towns in the West Bank and Arab towns within Israel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)